yashmalekar/Fittrack-website/README.md

 This project is licensed under the ISC License.
 See the LICENSE file for details.

-## Screenshots

-*Add screenshots of the app here, such as the dashboard, workout page, and authentication screens.*

 ## Contact

 If you have any questions or suggestions, feel free to open an issue or contact the maintainers.